 The SD660 has better A73 CPUs, while the SD430 has A53s.
 It’s clear which one is better.
 But many people who don’t know this will choose the device with more RAM.
 Then they might say something along the lines of, “I don’t get it, why can’t I play XYZ game on my 4GB RAM phone, but someone with 2 or 3GB RAM can?”

 The easy answer is the processor.
 Just like tires can’t move without an engine’s power, RAM is no good without a good SoC.
 So, if someone talks about RAM size without mentioning the processor, they don’t know much or are trying to trick you.

 That’s why discussing RAM alone without any extra information is not helpful.

 2. Clock speed

-A very good example of this is if we compare the Helio G35 (A53) with 2.3GHz speed against the Helio G90T (A76) with 2.0GHz speed.
+A clear example of this is comparing the Helio G35 (A53) at 2.3GHz to the Helio G90T (A76) at 2.0GHz.

 Core count simply means the number of CPUs on the SoC in a phone.

-- An SoC with two CPUs, is called a Duo core SoC
+- An SoC with two CPUs is called a Duo core SoC

 - SoCs with four CPUs are Quad core SoCs